ags799/learn-java/README.md

 `my-dev-stack` should be unique to you.
 Using your username is a good idea.
 The output of the deploy command will indicate the URL to which the code was deployed.

-To run integration tests, first deploy your code to some development stack

-    ./gradlew deploy -Pstage=my-dev-stack

-Then run the tests with

-    ./gradlew integrationTest

 Remove your deployment with